miversen33/ProjectPsittacosaurus-Dep/README.md

 * How to implement inelastic collisions into gameplay
 * How to implement elastic collisions into gameplay
 * How to implement Event Handling System
+* How to create dynamic location targeting (for tacklers)